 When we think about the amount of money that goes into maintaining the status quo, philanthropy feels like a drop in the bucket.
 But, the more we can work together to scale, align, and deploy resources against common strategies in the advocacy space, the better chance we have at sustaining momentum for the long term.
 If you’re thinking about investing in reform, please reach out.
 We need all hands on deck.

-For more information on how to work with The Just Trust, please contact Investment Partnerships Manager, Matt Boitano (matt@thejusttrust.org).
+For more information on how to work with The Just Trust, please contact us at info@thejusttrust.org.